m-grzesiak/validation-api/README.md

 ```

 ### The rules chaining
-If you have a more complicated validation logic, you can join as rules as you need into one chain by invoking the `and()` method.
+If you have a more complicated validation logic, you can join as many rules as you need into one chain by invoking the `and()` method.
 Remember that each rule accepts `Predicate<T>` - as you surely know, this interface offers a couple of usable methods
 like `or()` and `not()` - you can use them to create a more advanced rule.